catfish0w0/blog/_posts/2023-07-26-Basic-Java-Concepts-2.markdown

 #### Arrays Library: Exploring Java's Array Functionality

 Having covered the fundamental concepts of arrays, let's now delve into how Java empowers developers with array functionality.
 Java provides a built-in class called Arrays within the Java utils library, offering a plethora of useful APIs for array manipulation.
 Understanding these methods and their underlying logic is crucial, especially when preparing for technical interviews.
-For more detailed information, you can refer to the [original Java Doc](<https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Arrays.html#equals(java.lang.Object%5B%5D,java.lang.Object%5B%5D)>).
+For more detailed information, you can refer to the [original Java Doc](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Arrays.html).
 Let's explore the rich functionality that Java's Arrays library has to offer!

 #### API Summary

 ###### API 1: toString() method

+**Function Signature**:\
-**Function Signature**: `public static String toString(Object[] a)`
+`public static String toString(Object[] a)`

 The toString() API is specifically designed to provide a string representation of the elements within the array.
 For user-defined classes, Java will naturally print the memory location of the instance by default.
 However, if you desire Java to display the field values instead, you can override the toString() method within the class.